jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/index.md

 <Callout icon="📘" theme="info">
   **Note**

-  **Note:** The deployment command is executed asynchronously by default and does not wait for the deployment to complete.
+  The deployment command is executed asynchronously by default and does not wait for the deployment to complete.
 To execute the command synchronously use the `--sync` flag.
 </Callout>

 ## Deploying a Real-time Model Using GPUs